-33.-(1) Nothing in this Part shall affect the right of any person to enforce an arbitral award otherwise than as is provided for in this Part.
+- 33.-(1) Nothing in this Part affects the right of any person to enforce an arbitral award otherwise than as is provided for in this Part. - (2) [Deleted by Act 24 of 2019 wef 01/03/2023]

-- (2) Notwithstanding section 3(5) of the Reciprocal Enforcement of Commonwealth Judgments Act (Cap.
-264), where a foreign award is both enforceable under this Part and registrable as a judgment under that Act, proceedings to enforce the award under this Part may be commenced without any disentitlement to recover any costs of the proceedings, unless otherwise ordered by the court. - (3) Notwithstanding section 7 of the Reciprocal Enforcement of Foreign Judgments Act (Cap.
-265), proceedings to enforce a foreign award under this Part may be commenced where the award is both enforceable under this Part and registrable as a judgment under that Act.
+(3) Despite section 7 of the Reciprocal Enforcement of Foreign Judgments Act 1959, proceedings to enforce a foreign award under this Part may be commenced where the award is both enforceable under this Part and registrable as a judgment under that Act.